-The COP provides a complete description of all emission points associated with the construction and operations stages of Phase 2, including engine sizes, hours of operation, load factors, emergency generators, emission factors, and fuel consumption rates, along with a description of the air emission calculation methodology (Volume III, Appendix B; Epsilon 2022).
-The total construction emissions of each pollutant for Phase 2 are summarized Table G.2.1-6, as well as in the COP (Volume III, Table 5.1-7 and Volume III, Appendix B, Table 3.3-1; Epsilon 2022).
+The COP provides a complete description of all emission points associated with the construction and operations stages of Phase 2, including engine sizes, hours of operation, load factors, emergency generators, emission factors, and fuel consumption rates, along with a description of the air emission calculation methodology (Volume III, Appendix B; Epsilon 2023).
+The total construction emissions of each pollutant for Phase 2 are summarized Table G.2.1-7, as well as in the COP (Volume III, Table 5.1-7 and Volume III, Appendix B, Table 3.3-1; Epsilon 2023).

 Accidental releases: Phase 2 could release HAPs because of accidental chemical spills.
-Phase 2 would have up to about 409,564 gallons of coolants, 648,788 gallons of oils and lubricants, and 125,732 gallons of diesel fuel in its 68 WTG foundations; and about 9,510 gallons of coolants, 533,334 gallons of oils and lubricants, and 24,608 gallons of diesel fuel in its three ESP foundations within the air quality geographic analysis area (COP Volume I, Table 4.3-7; Epsilon 2022).
+Phase 2 would have up to about 517,978 gallons of coolants, 820,526 gallons of oils and lubricants, and 159,100 gallons of diesel fuel in its 86 WTG foundations; and about 9,510 gallons of coolants, 533,334 gallons of oils and lubricants, and 24,608 gallons of diesel fuel in its three ESP foundations within the air quality geographic analysis area (COP Volume I, Table 4.3-7; Epsilon 2023).
 Air quality impacts would be short term and limited to the local area at and around the accidental release location.
 These activities would have a negligible air quality impact as a result of Phase 2.
 The change in risk to, or impact on, air quality in the air quality geographic analysis area due to offshore wind development is small.
-The frequency of accidental release events would be short term and spatially limited.
+The frequency of accidental release events would be small.
+If an accidental release occurs, it is anticipated that the overall air quality impact would be short term and spatially limited.
 Collectively, there would be about 1.3 million gallons of coolants, 5.1 million gallons of oils and lubricants, and 715,955 gallons of diesel fuel contained within the 700 foundations from Phase 2 and future planned activities in the air quality geographic analysis area.
-Impacts from accidental releases during construction from the SCV would be similar to those impacts discussed for Phase 1 but would occur in Bristol County, Massachusetts.